|

 The Bookworm shows just how big you can grow if you love reading!
 This show is tightly tied to books, and even has a talking book puppet.
 This is an excellent choice for libraries or literacy grant programs.

 She devours books, and grows to be a really big bookworm by reading!
-She always has new stories to tell, bringing characters to life before the audience with puppets, magic, or unusual props.
-Bookworm stories include: Sylvester and the Magic Pebble, a Caldecott award winner, Kat Kong, a feline parody of the horror classic, and Mean Soup, a creative way for children to manage anger.
+She brings stories to life for the audience with puppets, magic, or unusual props.
+Bookworm stories include: Sylvester and the Magic Pebble by William Steig (a Caldecott award winner), Kat Kong by Dave Pilkey, and Mean Soup by Betsy Everett, a creative way for children to manage anger.
+All these stories are available in most children's libraries.
 The Bookworm has a cute book puppet who teaches children to take care of their books, and a magic card trick that shows the most valuable card to have is not an Ace, but a library card!

 Learning Points